swanson/swanson.github.com/_posts/2012-10-29-complications.md

 Surgeons participate in a Mortality and Morbidity panel; the purpose is not to assign blame but to assess and evaluate the decision making process to improve in the future.

-An interesting point raised in the book was that with all the new technology like MRIs and CT scans, the number of autopsies has dropped over the years.
+An interesting point raised in the book was how with all the new technology like MRIs and CT scans, the number of autopsies has dropped over the years.
 The test results give doctors a sense of confidence (sometimes a false sense); they don't believe that an autopsy will uncover anything they didn't know already.